holoviz/panel/doc/tutorials/basic/style.md

 Let's elevate the appearance of our Panel components using the power of [*CSS*](https://www.w3schools.com/css/)!

-By employing *CSS*, we can finely adjust the look and feel of our wind turbine data apps, ensuring they are not only visually appealing but also user-friendly.
+By employing *CSS*, we can finely adjust the look and feel of our wind turbine data apps, ensuring they are visually appealing and user-friendly.

 :::{note}
 To execute the code snippets below, feel free to run them directly in the Panel documentation via the convenient green *run* button, within a notebook cell, or within a `app.py` file served with `panel serve app.py --autoreload`.